M-Naga-Shankar/Codtech-quiz-app/README.md

 start index.html

-Or simply double-click the index.html file.
 💻 Usage

     Click on the correct answer from the given options.

-    Get instant feedback — 🟢 green for correct, 🔴 red for incorrect.
+    Get instant feedback—🟢 green for correct, 🔴 red for incorrect.

     Click Next to proceed to the next question.